ziotom78/raytracing_course/tomasi-ray-tracing-10a.md

 <center>![](./media/distributions-python.svg)</center>

-# Distribuzioni di probabilità 2D
+# 2D Probability Distributions

--   Nel caso si debbano campionare angoli solidi, il problema è più complicato perché bisogna estrarre *coppie* di numeri casuali.
+-   Sampling solid angles is more complex because it requires drawing *pairs* of random numbers.

--   Fortunatamente la matematica è abbastanza simile a quella vista nel caso 1D; siccome sono in gioco integrali e cambi di variabile, è plausibile che nell'espressione debba comparire il determinante della Jacobiana:
+-   Fortunately, the math is similar to the 1D case.
+Since integrals and changes of variables are involved, the Jacobian determinant appears in the expression:

     $$
     p_Y(\vec y) = p_X\bigl(\vec{f}^{-1}(\vec y)\bigr)\cdot\left|\frac1{\det J(y)}\right|.
     $$

-# Coordinate polari
+# Polar Coordinates

--   Supponiamo di estrarre due numeri $r, \theta$ con una probabilità $p(r, \theta)$.
-Se $r, \theta$ sono le coordinate polari di un numero sul piano, allora il punto ha coordinate
+-   Suppose we draw two numbers $r, \theta$ with probability $p(r, \theta)$.
+If $r, \theta$ are the polar coordinates of a point on the plane, then the point has Cartesian coordinates

     $$
     x = r \cos \theta, \quad y = r \sin \theta.
     $$

--   Il determinante della matrice Jacobiana è
+-   The determinant of the Jacobian matrix is

     $$
     \det J = \det\begin{pmatrix}